-Subject name ASDAN

-Subject code ASD

-Subject type Elective Subject

-Subject fee Nil

-User pays fee Nil

-Queensland Certificate of Education (QCE) credits 1 credit by the end of Year 12 if they reach Silver Level

-Location Skills Centre

-Prerequisites Application to join subject made to SKILL Centre

-Course overview ASDAN is an education charity and awarding organisations whose curriculum programmes transform life chances through learning.
+Subject name LifeLink Subject code LLP Subject type Elective Subject Location Skills Centre Prerequisites Application to join subject made to SKILL Centre Course overview ASDAN is an education charity and awarding organisations whose curriculum programmes transform life chances through learning.
 Our courses foster personal, social and work-related skills.
 This subject will see students complete 6 modules each year to achieve a Bronze Award in Year 11 and a Silver Award in Year 12.
 While it's a UK organisation the certificates are recognised nationally and delivered in a number of schools around Australia.

-Course outline This subject is studied for one year for Years 11 and 12.
-Modules are based on student's interest areas and developing needs including: Communication My Community Sport and Leisure Independent Living My Environment Number Handling Health and Wellbeing World of Work Science and Technology The Wider World Expressive Arts Beliefs and Values

-Assessment Assessment is based around developing key skills including Teamwork, Problem Solving, It Skills, Literacy and Numeracy.
-Teacher will collect evidence to create a portfolio to be assessed by the ASDAN group.
+Year 11 and 12 LifeLink is aimed at helping students gain skills for life.
+It covers a wide range of topics determined by the needs of the students.
+Teachers will ensure that students are ready for the next stage of their life-long learning in a post school environment.
+It aims to give real life skills using real life examples and excursions to enhance the learning experience.
+Course outline Modules are based on student's interest areas and developing needs including: Communication My Community Sport and Leisure Independent Living My Environment Number Handling Health and Wellbeing World of Work Science and Technology The Wider World Expressive Arts Beliefs and Values Assessment Assessment is based around developing key skills including Teamwork, Problem Solving, It Skills, Literacy and Numeracy.

 Faculty SKILLS CENTRE SHORT COURSES Subject name Short Course Literacy - One Semester Mandatory Course for ALL Year 11 unless they are studying are studying a 2 year English course.
 Subject code LIS Subject type ONE SEMESTER MANDATORY COURSE FOR ALL YEAR 11 STUDENTS UNLESS THEY ARE STUDYING A 2 YEAR ENGLISH COURSE.
-Subject fee Nil User pays fee Nil Queensland Certificate of Education (QCE) credits 1 credit (for C and above grades) Plus Literacy requirements for QCE achieved upon successful completion.
+Queensland Certificate of Education (QCE) credits 1 credit (for C and above grades) Plus Literacy requirements for QCE achieved upon successful completion.
 Prerequisites Application to join subject made to SKILL Centre Course overview This short course in Literacy is one one QCE unit course which will be completed over a semester in year 11.
 Results in Literacy do not contribute to an Australian Tertiary Admission Rank (ATAR) calculation as it is informed by, and articulates closely with, the literacy requirements of the Year 9 Literacy Indicators.
 Course outline In this course of study students: learn a variety of strategies to develop and monitor their own learning select and apply reading and oral strategies to comprehend and make meaning in texts demonstrate the relationships between ideas and information in written, oral, visual and multimodal texts evaluate and communicate ideas and information in written, oral, visual or digital modes learn and use textual features and conventions, including vocabulary and grammatical structures.
 Students will generally go on to study Social and Community Studies in year 12 after completing this course Assessment A range of assessment techniques will be utilised throughout the course including: IA1A - Extended response - Written IA1B - Student Learning Journal IA2A - Extended response spoken/signed IA2B - Reading comprehension